ionic-team/ionic-docs/src/pages/developing/keyboard.md

 # Keyboard

-## Overview

 Customizing and accounting for the presence of an on-screen keyboard are two common roadblocks developers face when building mobile apps and PWAs.
-This guide will show you provide an introduction to the various tools available for managing the on-screen keyboard in your application.
+This guide will provide an introduction to the various tools available for managing the on-screen keyboard in your application.

 ## inputmode

 The `inputmode` attribute allows developers to specify what type of data might be entered into an input.
 This will prompt the browser to show a keyboard that includes buttons relevant to what the user may enter.

-Since `inputmode` is a global attribute, it can be used on `ion-input` and `ion-textarea` in addition to regular input elements such as `input` and `textarea`.
+Since `inputmode` is a global attribute, it can be used on Ionic components such as `ion-input` and `ion-textarea` in addition to regular input elements.

 Inputs that _require_ a certain data type should use the `type` attribute instead.
 For example, inputs that require an email should use `type="email"` rather than specifying an `inputmode.` This is because the data that will be entered is always going to be in the form of an email.
 On the other hand, if the input accepts an email or a username, using `inputmode=”email”` is appropriate because the data being entered is not always going to be an email address.

-For a list of accepted values, see the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inputmode" target="_blank">inputmode Documentation</a>.
+For a list of accepted values, see the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inputmode" target="_blank" rel="noreferrer">inputmode Documentation</a>.

 ### Usage
 <docs-tabs>